Chalcedony and its Many Varieties: Meaning, Healing Properties & Uses

 Chalcedony Jewelry

 Chalcedony jewelry is incredibly common, particularly when you look at every named stone within the broader category.
-However, it isn't a staple within chain jewelry stores.
-Often, this is because many kinds of chalcedony have significant variations in their coloring and other aspects of their appearance, making them less suitable for mass-produced pieces.
+However, it isn’t a staple within chain jewelry stores.
+Often, this is because many kinds of chalcedony have significant variations in colouring and appearance, making them less suitable for mass-produced pieces.

-Usually, chalcedony beads or cabochons are the most popular for jewelry pieces.
-However, naturally tumbled chalcedony is widely used as well, particularly among designers who favour organic shapes and color patterns.
+Chalcedony beads or cabochons, a bluish, translucent gemstone with a refreshing and mysterious quality, are usually the most popular jewelry pieces.
+However, naturally tumbled chalcedony is also widely used, particularly among designers who favour organic shapes and colour patterns.

 Benefits And Healing Properties Of Chalcedony